salmancheema14/custom-k8s-operator/README.md

 ## Pre-Requisites

-You will need the following
 1. Dotnet 6.0
 2. Visual Studio.
 THis is optional, but highly useful (The project has been tested using Visual Studio 2022)
 3. Install `kubectl`on your machine, if not already installed.
     a.
 If you have Azure CLI installed, you can use `az aks install-cli` command in Windows Powershell to install kubectl.
     b.
 Remember to update `$PATH` variable on windows machines
+4. Install a Container or Virtual Machine Manager on your machine, e.g., Docker, HyperV etc.
+     a.
+If you have docker already, you're probably good. (in my test setup, I had docker inside a linux VM, and installed hyper-V on my windows machine).
+     b.
+To enable Hyper-V, open a Windows Powershell window in Administrator mode, and run `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All`.
-4. Install Minikube on your machine ([instructions](https://minikube.sigs.k8s.io/docs/start/)).
+6. Install Minikube on your machine ([instructions](https://minikube.sigs.k8s.io/docs/start/)).
-5. Open a command prompt in Administrator mode, and start a local minikube cluster, using `minikube start`.
+7. Open a command prompt in Administrator mode, and start a local minikube cluster, using `minikube start`.
-6. Starting your local cluster for the first time does two things:
+8. Starting your local cluster for the first time does two things:
     a.
 A context entry is configured in the local kubeconfig file for the minikube cluster.
     b.
 The current context in `kubectl` is set to point to your local minikube cluster.